White Island erupts: Why were tourists allowed on unsettled island?

 It is ultimately up to operators to decide whether to take visitors to the privately-owned island, with access controlled through permits.

+At the time, the group's chair, former Tauranga mayor Greg Brownless, said staff would be liaising with tour operators "to ensure the risks to visitors on the island are managed appropriately", along with GNS Science, which regularly communicated to the public about the island, and with police, to ensure any search and rescue plans for the island are prepared and current.

+Brownless said then he was confident this work had "already been carried out as required".

-It's believed many tourists on the island on Monday were from a cruise ship, Ovation of the Seas.
+It's believed many tourists on the island on Monday were from cruise ship Ovation of the Seas.

 One Whakatane company, White Island Tours, stated on its website that it operated through varying alert levels, but added that "passengers should be aware that there is always a risk of eruptive activity regardless of the alert level".